brechtm/rinohtype/doc/sphinx.rst

 .. confval:: rinoh_logo

     Path (relative to the configuration directory) to an image file to use at the top of the title page.
-If not specified, the :confval:`sphinx:latex_logo` value is used.

 .. confval:: rinoh_domain_indices

-    Controls the generation of domain-specific indices.
-Identical to :confval:`sphinx:latex_domain_indices`, which is used when
-    :confval:`rinoh_domain_indices` is not specified.
+    If true, generate domain-specific indices in addition to the general index.
+    It is equivalent to the :confval:`sphinx:html_domain_indices` and :confval:`sphinx:latex_domain_indices` configuration variables.
+Default:
+    ``True``.

 .. confval:: rinoh_metadata